Contact Officer: Associate Director, Research Accounting

 ||URS is responsible for:

-- Reviewing and approving or denying requests for partial release of funds prior to ethics approvals being obtained;
+- Reviewing and approving or denying requests for early approval for research project set-up prior to ethics approvals being obtained;

-- Notifying Financial Services (Research Accounting) of approved release of funds prior to ethics approvals.
+- Notifying Financial Services (Research Accounting) of approval for research project set-up prior to ethics approvals.

 |Financial Services (Research Accounting)

 - Immediately following the first month (Month 1) project funds are depleted and/or committed, notifying the PI and Department Head of the project over-spending if in deficit by $1000 or more;